oh-lang/oh/wishlist.md

 because this looks like declaring a type (e.g., no parentheses on the left hand side) and the right hand side looks like how we call a function and get an instance (not a type).
 See [returning a type](#returning-a-type) for how we'd return a type.
-TODO: we need to go through the entire doc to see if we have any remaining declarations like that.

 ## calling a function